 As with any genre of writing, there are a few basic steps to effective persuasive writing instruction:

-- Show models and discuss what makes them so awesome.
-The value of reading excellent examples cannot be overstated. ***Check out "200 Prompts for Argumentative Writing" in the NY Times, which includes great prompts and links to excellent examples of argumentative writing.
+1) Show models and discuss what makes them so awesome.
+The value of reading excellent examples cannot be overstated.
+The New York Times provides many resources for student use.
+Check out, for example, the Learning Network, and this post on "10 Ways to Teach Argument Using the NY Times." ***Check out also "200 Prompts for Argumentative Writing" in the NY Times, which includes great prompts and links to excellent examples of argumentative writing.
 They have also added "301 Prompts for Argumentative Writing" (see PDF in the Download Zone, too) and "401 Prompts for Argumentative Writing" (PDF in Download Zone).
 Also see Sample 8th-grade Persuasive Writing Task and Sample 8th-grade Persuasive Writing Response (pages 1 and 2).

-- Teach students the writing process, breaking down each step and giving them lots of practice and feedback.
+3) Teach students the writing process, breaking down each step and giving them lots of practice and feedback.
 Writer's Workshop can be a helpful vehicle for this process.
-The NJ ASK and NJ HSPA Persuasive Writing Task Organizers found in the Download Zone can help students organize their thoughts, whether you are preparing them for a timed assessment or not.

 NOTE: You can also boost students' persuasive skills by giving them oral practice.
 Check out the Socratic Seminars page for details!